-For just two years later, in 65 AD, Paul was arrested again this time for the last time.
-A year later, Paul was beheaded martyred for his faith in his Lord Jesus.
+For just two years later, in 65 AD, Paul was arrested again - this time for the last time.
+A year later Paul was beheaded - martyred for his faith in his Lord Jesus.

-At the moment, a fierce storm was behind him, a fiercer storm was ahead of him - and Paul was in the backyard enjoying the calm...
-In the eye of a hurricane, he writes two letters: 1 Timothy and Titus.
+At the moment a fierce storm was behind him, a fiercer storm was ahead of him and Paul was in the backyard enjoying the calm...
+In the eye of a hurricane he writes two letters: 1 Timothy and Titus.
 His second letter to Timothy is penned in the final, fatal storm.

-Up to this point in your Bible, Paul's letters are to churches, but his next four are written to individuals.
+Up to this point in your Bible, Paul's letters are to churches, but the next four are written to individuals.

-Timothy, Titus, and Philemon were church leaders or pastors.
+Timothy, Titus, and Philemon were church leaders, or pastors.
 Thus, we call these letters "The Pastoral Epistles."
-They teach us the priorities of a pastor.
-How a leader should live his life and conduct his ministry.
+These four letters are lessons for leaders.